Rebecca40/proiect_POO/README.md

 2. Santa reads the updates list from the current round:
    * adds the new children to the children list only if they are not Young Adults (< 18y)
-   * update the children information using the childrenUpdates list
+   * update the children information using the childrenUpdates list:
      * check if the id of the children is still in the santa's children list (if not, then that means the child became a Young Adult)
      * add the new nice score to the child's nice scores list only